 My Pillars, For Example

-Over the years, I’ve refined mine to sit across these six clear themes:
+Over the years, I’ve refined mine to sit across these five clear themes:

 I don’t post about everything.
 I post around these.
 And because of that, I attract speaking opportunities, collaborations and clients who are aligned with what I stand for.